-1. Foster a culture within our organization and amongst our peers in the community that promotes humility and learning, proactive analysis and collaboration, and continuous improvement.
+- Foster a culture within our organization and amongst our peers in the community that promotes humility and learning, proactive analysis and collaboration, and continuous improvement. - 2.
+See Section 3, below, for Safety & Prevention Culture details.

 1. COMMUNITY PARTNERSHIP

 1.1.
 PUBLIC SAFETY